kputnam/propr/README.md

 are expressed, rather than enumerating particular inputs and outputs.
-The properties specify things like, "assuming the program is correct, when its run with any valid inputs, the inputs and the program output are related by ...".
+The properties specify things like, "assuming the program is correct, when its run with any valid inputs, the inputs and the program output are related by *f(input, output)*".
 The test framework produces random (valid) inputs, searching for a counterexample.

 ## Examples